AriFordsham/GHCWiki/building/porting.md

   ```

 ## Porting GHC to a new platform

+**NOTE**: Versions supported: between 6.0.1 and 6.6.2.
+We are working
+on getting bootstrapping working again in the 6.8 series, see [\#1346](https://gitlab.haskell.org//ghc/ghc/issues/1346).

 The first step in porting to a new platform is to get an